jruizcabrejos/jruizcabrejos/content/post/if-it-is-art-it-is-legal-20241215/index.md

 <img src="./captcha.png" alt="Favicon">
 <figcaption>Figure 4.
 You are not a robot.</figcaption>

 I don't know why would someone need this, but might prove useful one day.

-Just make sure you always follow the websites terms of service.
+Just make sure you always follow the websites terms of service (this is not legal advice).

 ### Health data gaps